Event Handling

 Most internal calls (e.g. from import() or removeItem()) use the prototype method directly to avoid overhead and event noise.

-Event bubbling: local vs. all
+Event bubbling: local, on, and all

-sym_local_events— handlers registered viaonLocal()sym_all_events— handlers registered viaonAll()/on()
+sym_local_events— handlers registered viaonLocal()sym_on_events— handlers registered viaon()sym_all_events— handlers registered viaonAll()

 Event handling is implemented in src/lib/events.js.